| Title: | Tools for Internationalization and Portability in R Packages |

 Logical, default |

-syntax in .po file metadata can be hard to grok,
+The nplural syntax in .po file metadata can be hard to grok,

 even for native speakers.
 This function tries to de-mystify